AggieSportsAnalytics/NBASalaryAnalysis/README.md

 standings_data = pd.read_csv(standings_file)
 ```
 \
+To compare salaries based upon age groups, we chose four age groups which accurately depict the different types of contracts in the NBA.
+The first age group, 23 and under, represents players on rookie contracts.
+Next, the age groups between 23-28 and 29-33 represent most NBA players' next two major contracts.
+Finally, the age group 33+ represents the older players remaining in the league, often operating on league minimum contracts.
+The salary analyzer calculates what percent of each team’s total salary cap falls under each age group.
-From the "Salary" team csv files files inputted, I then separated the players by age group.
+From the "Salary" team csv files files inputted, we then separated the players by age group.
 ```py
 # Age group processing
 age_groups = {'Under 23': 0, '23-28': 0, '29-33': 0, 'Over 33': 0}